BSkyB/faber/README.md

 > Callback function to be called when the component is rendered on the block list

 `$element`: The rendered DOM element passed from ComponentRendererDirective

+`update`: To be called whenever the component wants to update and save the content changes

 ##### selected (optional)